krishnaanaril/Notes/Books/TheDesignOfEverydayThings.md

     - Memory for meaningful things
 -	Knowledge in the world, external knowledge, is a valuable tool for remembering, but only if it is available at the right place at the right time.
 Otherwise we must use the knowledge in the head.

+## Chapter 4: Knowing What to Do: Constraints, Discoverability and Feedback

+- Constraints are powerful clues, limiting the set of possible actions.
+The thoughtful use of constraints in design lets people readily determine the proper course of action, even in novel situation.
+- There are four kinds of constraints:
+    - Physical
+    - Cultural
+    - Semantic
+    - Logical
+- Constraints that force the desiered behaviour:
+    - **Forcing functions** are a form of physical constraint: situations in which the actions are constrained so that failure at one stage prevents the next step from happening.
+    -	An **interlock** forces the operations to take place in proper sequence.
+    -	A **lock-in** keeps an operation active, preventing someone from prematurely stopping it.
+    -	A **lock-out** prevents someone from entering a space that is dangerous or prevent an event from occurring.
+    -	Sometimes everything that is needed cannot be made visible, then we can make use of sounds.
+-	Sound is tricky.
+It can annoy and distract as easily as it can aid.
+-	The principles that should be used to design sound in electric vehicles
+    - **Alerting**: indicates the presence of the vehicle
+    - **Orientation**: indicates the direction of the vehicle and rough idea of its speed
+    - **Lack of annoyance**:
+    - **Standardization vs Individualization**: Standardization is necessary to identify that it is a vehicle.
+Individualization helps in safety and marketing.